 Dr. Feickert Analogue Protractor NG

-Dr. Feickert has revised their famous "Universal Protractor“.
+The Dr. Feickert Analogue Protractor NG is the revised version of Feickert's famous "Universal Protractor“.
 Besides making handling easier they have enhanced the functionality as well as accuracy.
-On this Protractor you can find all three well known, major geometries aka Baerwald, Lofgren and Stevenson.
+On this Protractor, you can find all three well-known, major geometries aka Baerwald, Lofgren, and Stevenson.

 Step 1.
 Choose the geometry you want to use: Baerwald (B), Lofgren (L) or Stevenson (S).